Carlos Ramirez-Rosa: Economic justice and workers' rights

-LGBT rights
+LGBTQ rights and bodily autonomy

 In 2016, Ramirez-Rosa sponsored a successful measure to ensure transgender persons had the right to access the public bathroom of their choice.
 During City Council debate on the ordinance, Ramirez-Rosa said: "We must do everything we can to legislate love and to reject hate... we can legislate love because we can show that as a city, we will not discriminate against our trans-sisters and brothers, that we will allow equality to reign supreme when it comes to access to public accommodations.”

-Council Leadership Roles and Controversy
+In 2022, Ramirez-Rosa supported and helped advance Chicago's Bodily Autonomy Ordinance, which strengthened abortion rights by limiting city cooperation with out-of-state investigations related to abortion care and certain forms of gender-affirming healthcare that are legal in Illinois.

-Throughout his tenure, Ramirez-Rosa has served in several leadership roles on the Chicago City Council, including Chair of the Democratic Socialist Caucus, and as a board member of the Chicago City Council's Latino Caucus Foundation.
-From May to November 2023, he served as Chicago Mayor Brandon Johnson's Floor Leader and chair of the Chicago City Council's Committee on Zoning, Landmarks, and Building Standards.
+In 2024, following Ramirez-Rosa's advocacy, Mayor Brandon Johnson established a Transfemicide Working Group by executive order to develop recommendations addressing violence against transgender women and gender-diverse people; the Council later adopted Ramirez-Rosa's ordinance codifying the mayor's executive order.

-As Johnson's Floor Leader, Ramirez-Rosa was tasked with whipping votes on the City Council for the mayor's agenda, including securing the passage of One Fair Wage legislation raising the minimum wage for tipped workers, doubling the number of guaranteed paid leave days for Chicago workers, and placing a referendum on the ballot to create a dedicated revenue stream to address homelessness by raising the real estate transfer tax on properties that sell for over $1 million.
+Council leadership roles and controversy

-On Thursday, November 2, 2023, in the context of the Chicago migrant crisis, aldermen Ray Lopez and Anthony Beale called a special meeting of the Chicago City Council to place a referendum regarding Chicago's status as a sanctuary city on the 2024 ballot, part of an effort to strip Chicago of its sanctuary city status.
-In his role as Johnson's Floor Leader, Ramirez-Rosa worked to prevent the meeting and the effort to strip Chicago of its sanctuary status from moving forward.
-Immediately following the adjournment of the meeting, alderman Ray Lopez claimed Ramirez-Rosa, in order to prevent a quorum from being present "layed hands", grabbed, "manhandled" and "physically blocked" alderwoman Emma Mitts from entering the council chambers.
-Over the weekend, Alderwoman Emma Mitts gave conflicting accounts of the incident to the Chicago City Council's Black Caucus, Mayor Johnson, and her pastor.
-After the Black Caucus called on Johnson to remove Ramirez-Rosa from his leadership positions, Ramirez-Rosa resigned as floor leader and from his committee chairmanship on Monday, November 6, 2023.
+Throughout his tenure on the Chicago City Council, Ramirez-Rosa served in several leadership roles, including chair of the Democratic Socialist Caucus, vice chair of the Latino Caucus, and as a board member of the Chicago City Council Latino Caucus Foundation.
+From May to November 2023, he served as Mayor Brandon Johnson's City Council Floor Leader and chair of the Committee on Zoning, Landmarks, and Building Standards.